PaloAltoNetworks/Azure_Training/Azure_Autoscaling_Lab/README.md

 ![](https://raw.githubusercontent.com/PaloAltoNetworks/Azure_Training/main/Azure_Autoscaling_Lab/Images/panoramacomplete.png)

-17. You succesfull deployed your Environment if you can the above output
+17. You succesfull deployed your Environment if you can see the above output

 # 5. Deploy Spoke Ressource